Dealing with Breathing Issues

-For many ALS patients, noninvasive positive pressure ventilation, or NIPPV, is the preferred choice when a ventilator becomes necessary.
+For many people living with ALS, noninvasive positive pressure ventilation, or NIPPV, is the preferred choice when a ventilator becomes necessary.
 Being “noninvasive” means that NIPPV devices do not require any incisions; they simply deliver air through a nasal or face mask.
 NIPPV devices are portable and removable, allowing them to be used on an as-needed basis as you go about your regular daily activities.

 Tracheostomy ventilation, on the other hand, is invasive.
 It requires a surgical opening into the windpipe at the base of the throat.
-Since tracheostomy ventilation bypasses the vocal cords and mouth, a speaking valve may be required to help the patient speak normally.
+Since tracheostomy ventilation bypasses the vocal cords and mouth, a speaking valve may be required to help the person with ALS speak normally.

-Tracheostomy ventilation can either be a planned part of ALS patient care or be an emergency procedure used when the patient can no longer breathe on their own.
+Tracheostomy ventilation can either be a planned part of ALS patient care or be an emergency procedure used when the person living with ALS can no longer breathe on their own.
 To keep more control over your care and the progression of the disease, it is best to make decisions about the use of ventilators before they are required.
-The ventilator can be added before it becomes an emergency, or an advance directive can let the patient dictate their own terms for what measures are taken in their care.
+The ventilator can be added before it becomes an emergency, or an advance directive can let the person with ALS dictate their own terms for what measures are taken in their care.